tiansh/simple-context-search/README.md

-# Context Menu Search
+# Simple Context Search

 An easy way to act a context search with a one-time selected search provider.
+Context Search should be Simple.

 Notice: This extension only support Firefox 63.0a1 and above which is currently on Nightly channel.